The Québec maritime Blog

 As the saying goes, the early bird catches the worm, so be sure to get up bright and early and head over to Parc national du Bic first thing (if you haven’t already spent the night there).
 An extensive range of activities awaits you in this coastal park.

-Pic Champlain’s panoramic lookout in Bic National Park © Marc Loiselle
+Pic Champlain lookout in Parc national du Bic © Marc Loiselle

 Nature lovers will be delighted by the park’s 25 km (16 mi.) of hiking trails, 15 km (9 mi.) of bike trails and scenic lookouts over stunning bays.
 You can also take advantage of the park’s coastal waters to go sea kayaking.
 Wildlife enthusiasts will want to go bird watching: thousands of seabirds inhabit this area, including the common eider.
 You may even encounter white-tailed deer or spot seals sunning themselves on the rocks.
 Feeling a bit peckish?
 The Rioux Farm sells light meals (sandwiches, salads and beverages), which you can enjoy while admiring the surrounding scenery before heading to downtown Rimouski.